The Ziwi Peak Dog Food Review:

 Considering the high-quality protein sources used in all recipes, and how the air-dried process keeps nutrients virtually intact, we’re giving this brand 5 out of 5 in this category.

 However, this brand includes a few gems that we need to mention.
 For starters, all recipes feature inulin.
-This is a starch-based compound that comes from chicory.
+According to our panel of pros, this is a starch-based compound that comes from chicory.
 Inulin is a great source of soluble fibre, also known as prebiotics.
-These compounds are essential to keep your pup’s gut bacteria happy, since they feed on it to live. on the other hand, prebiotics also make it easier for your pup to really absorb their food’s nutrients by improving digestion .
+These compounds are essential to keep your pup’s gut bacteria happy, since they feed on it to live.
+On the other hand, prebiotics also make it easier for your pup to really absorb their food’s nutrients by improving digestion .

 Then, the recipes all include chelated minerals.
 These are compounds specifically modified to make absorption easier.
 While all dog foods have vitamins and minerals, chelated minerals tend to be exclusive of high-end brands that focus on proper nutrient absorption.